Why Believe? William James and the Challenge to Faith (online)

 The course will be offered online via Zoom and registration is free.
 Click to here to register.

 Other Upcoming Events

-Join us online for our Tuesday night contemplative prayer service including guided meditation and beautiful ancient chants.
-Click below for more info and Zoom meeting details.
+Join us online for our Tuesday night contemplative prayer service, including guided meditation and beautiful ancient chants.
+Click below for more info and details on how to join us online.

 The Community of the Incarnation is a new monastic community which embodies and teaches engaged contemplative spirituality in response to what Father Bede Griffiths called “the universal call to contemplation.”
 Come learn about our community and explore how you might answer this call to contemplation in your own life.